TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Related Work

-\paragraph*{Unsupervised object discovery} Given a group of images, unsupervised object discovery seeks to discover and delimit similar objects that appear in multiple images.
-Early research~\cite{joulin2010discriminative,joulin2012multi,vicente2011object,hsu2018co,chen2020show} formulated the problem as a problem using an assumption on the frequency of object occurrences.
-Other researchers formulated object detection as an optimization problem over bounding box proposals~\cite{tang2014co,cho2015unsupervised,vo2019unsupervised,vo2020toward} or as a ranking problem~\cite{vo2021large}.
-Recently, LOST~\cite{simeoni2021localizing} significantly improved the state-of-the-art for unsupervised object discovery.
-LOST extracts features using a self-supervised transformer based on DINO~\cite{caron2021emerging} and designs a heuristic seed expansion strategy to obtain a single object region.
 As with LOST, \name~also uses features obtained with self-supervised learning.
 However, rather than relying on the attention map of some specific nodes, \name~forms a fully connected graph of image tokens, with edges labeled with a similarity score between tokens based on transformer features.
 The classical Ncut~\cite{shi2000normalized} algorithm is then used to detect and segment image objects.

+\paragraph*{Unsupervised saliency detection} Unsupervised saliency detection seeks to segment a salient object within an image.
+In this paper, we show that incorporating a simple post-processing step into \name~for unsupervised object discovery can provide a strong baseline method for unsupervised saliency detection.
+Earlier works on Unsupervised saliency detection~\cite{yan2013hierarchical, zhu2014saliency, jiang2013salient, li2015weighted} use techniques such as color contrast~\cite{cheng2014global}, background priors~\cite{wei2012geodesic}, or super-pixels~\cite{li2015weighted, yang2013saliency}.
+More recently, unsupervised deep models~\cite{ zhang2018deep, nguyen2019deepusps} have been used for saliency detection using noisy pseudo-labels generated from different handcrafted saliency methods. ~\cite{voynov2021object} shows that unsupervised GANs can differentiate between foreground and background pixels and generate high-quality saliency masks.
+SelfMask~\cite{shin2022selfmask} use a spectral clustering method with self-supervised features to group pixels into a set of candidate clusters.
+SelfMask is trained by selecting the salient masks from the set of spectral clusters as pseudo-masks for supervision using cluster voting scheme.